keflavich/pyradex/README.rst

     ---- ----- ---- -------- --------- ----- ----- ---- ------ ------- --------- ---------
        1     0  5.5 115.2712 2600.7576 9.294 18.09 5.96 0.4696  0.2839     6.345 1.252e-07

+If you want to create a grid with the directly wrapped version, do loops with constant temperature: every time you load a new temperature, RADEX must read in the molecular data file and interpolate across the collision rate values, which may be a substantial overhead.

 .. image:: https://d2weczhvl823v0.cloudfront.net/keflavich/pyradex/trend.png
    :alt: Bitdeli badge